-His second person narration at times can be irritating and might take a while getting used to, but as the day moves on and chaos of service begins, one tends to forget everything else.
-We can’t help root for the staff to overcome their last-minute tribulations and end the shift/day hopefully triumphantly.
+His second-person narration, at times, can be irritating and might take a while to get used to, but as the day moves on and the chaos of service begins, one tends to forget everything else.
+We can’t help but root for the staff to overcome their last-minute tribulations and end the shift/day hopefully triumphantly.

 In fact, the cherry on top can be that it comes filled with the best articles on food and drink from the best there has been – featured in the magazine over the years.

-While once again it might appeal a whole lot more to “foodies”, if you’re not one, you’ll be at a significant loss to overlook this charming, funny, exquisite, and eventually essential read.
-The book coalesces everything food in the form of fiction, non-fiction, poetry, humour, trends, nostalgia, spicy, sweet, warm, and cold.
+While, once again, it might appeal a whole lot more to “foodies”, if you’re not one, you’ll be at a significant loss to overlook this charming, funny, exquisite, and eventually essential read.
+The book coalesces everything food in the form of fiction, non-fiction, poetry, humor, trends, nostalgia, spicy, sweet, warm, and cold.

 Chillies and Porridge is food nostalgia at its best.

-We all have fond childhood memories – unless you’re a child reading this in which case maybe this can become a loving memory – and the book capitalises on the past by combining together well written “short” stories/chapters by a handful of notable Indians.
+We all have fond childhood memories – unless you’re a child reading this, in which case maybe this can become a loving memory – and the book capitalizes on the past by combining together well-written “short” stories/chapters by a handful of notable Indians.